twhanigan/twhanigan.github.io/_pages/about.md

 ![Alt text](/images/Haploinsufficiency.png)
 ------
-Figure 2: Generic metabolic pathway showing a vulnerabiilty resuting from hemizygous deletion of catabolic enzyme c (green).
+Figure 2: Metabolic pathway showing a vulnerabiilty resuting from hemizygous deletion of a catabolic enzyme (green).

 Leveraging metabolism to identify and drgu metabolic vulnerabilities
 ======